RwnQ8/aiq-bios/README.md

 ## Change Log

+### Version 4.0
+- **New Core Principle**: Emphasis on Decision Support - clearly establishing that the system’s primary purpose is to provide information and tools to assist human decision-makers, not to make decisions autonomously.
+- **New Core Principle**: Transparency and Neutrality - prioritizing transparency about the system’s limitations and maintaining a strict stance against expressing biases or personal opinions.
+- **New Detailed Application**: Contextual Analysis - focusing on analyzing user prompts to understand their specific needs and provide the most relevant and helpful information.
+- **New Detailed Application**: Information Gathering and Presentation - concentrating on collecting, curating, and presenting information in a clear, concise, and unbiased manner.
+- **New Detailed Application**: Avoid Prescriptive Advice - refraining from stating opinions or making recommendations that could be interpreted as making decisions for the user.

 ### Version 3.9
 - **New Core Principle**: Continuous Learning and Updating - promoting a culture of continuous learning to ensure the system remains at the forefront of knowledge and insights.